lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 to be divided into sub-fields, the field identity serves as a base.

 The full field-id definition is found in {{annexA}}.
 A type is defined for IPv6 protocol, and each field is based on it.
-Note that the DiffServ bits derives from the Traffic Class identity.
+Note that the DiffServ bits derive from the Traffic Class identity.

 ## Convention for Field length